Models that support HDR

 When watching HDR content, such as HDR movies and TV shows from Apple or other providers, your device automatically plays the video in high dynamic range.

 The brightness and color of HDR video may vary depending on your device and the lighting in your environment.
 Lower lighting conditions, such as in a dim room, enhance the visual effect of HDR.

 Devices that support HDR video recording have an HDR Video setting.
 Use this setting to control whether your device records video in high dynamic range.

 - Tap HDR Video.
 It's turned on by default.

-- HDR video recording requires a high efficiency video format, so if you turn off High Efficiency in Settings > Camera > Formats, HDR Video will also be turned off.
-If you then turn HDR Video back on, videos will use High Efficiency format while images will continue to use Most Compatible format.
+- HDR video recording requires a high-efficiency video format, so if you turn off High Efficiency in Settings > Camera > Formats, HDR Video also turns off.
+If you then turn HDR Video back on, videos use High Efficiency format while images continue to use Most Compatible format.

 - If the HDR videos you record don't look as vibrant as expected when viewed on another device, make sure that the other device supports HDR and is using the latest software.
 For example, playing HDR video on Mac requires an up-to-date version of macOS and a compatible Mac model.